Current Access Level “I” – ID Only: CUID holders and approved guests only

 Earlier in his career, Elkind focused on energy, environment and economic issues in the post-Soviet nations in a variety of posts with the Joint Global Change Research Institute, the U.S. National Security Council, Office of the Vice President of the United States, the Department of Energy, and the Council on Environmental Quality.

 Elkind holds a Master of Business Administration in Strategy and International Business from the R.H.
 Smith School of Business at the University of Maryland, a Master of Arts in Russian History and Certificate in Soviet Studies from the W. Averell Harriman Institute, and a Bachelor of Arts with Distinction in History from the University of Michigan, Ann Arbor.
 He is a Director on the Board of Infineon Technologies, LLC.
-He is also a distinguished associate with the Energy Futures Initiative; an advisor to GTI Energy; a senior advisor to Project Associates, a London-headquartered strategic advisory firm; and a counsellor with Dragoman, a Melbourne-based strategic advisory and political risk firm.
+He is also a distinguished associate with the Energy Futures Initiative; an advisor to GTI Energy; and a senior advisor with WestExec Advisors, a Washington, DC-based strategic advisory firm.

 Chairman and CEO, BlackRock, Inc.